NVIDIA/aistore/docs/performance.md

 # Performance

 AIStore is all about the performance.
-As AIStore strives to be the most efficient storage solution for AI it is not possible without underlying components optimalizations.
-Below you will find some tips and tricks which you can use to ensure that AIStore delivers the best performance.
+Below you will find some tips and tricks to ensure that AIStore does deliver.

 - [Performance tuning](#performance-tuning)
     - [General](#general)